 I have bought several things from this site.
 Mainly stickers and t-shirts.

 I love their products, especially their new transparent stickers!
 Shipping is fast and the company lets you know the process of your order.
 I love all of their products so much!!
-They only problem that I really had was that my hoodie took longer than excepted to make and ship, I should have expected it because I ordered it on Black Friday ( one of the biggest shopping days of the year before the Holidays).
+They only problem that I really had been that my hoodie took longer than excepted to make and ship, I should have expected it because I ordered it on Black Friday (one of the biggest shopping days of the year before the Holidays).
 Somehow I forgot about that little fact and emailed the company, they kindly refunded half of my order.
 All in all I got a $45 hoodie for $15.
 WIN

 Society6 is located in California but their products ship from various places in the USA, the shipping.

-I love Society6 to sell art, I don’t like all of the current glitches that the site itself is going through right now.
+Overall: I love Society6 to sell art, I don’t like all of the current glitches that the site itself is going through right now.
 As of right now, I love their shop layout.
 I haven’t bought anything in a while from them…….

-This site is an all in one!
+First Impression: This site is an all in one!
 You can create your own product if you want or you can set up an artist shop.
 Zazzle is great for invites and custom items because you can customize the product you want with text and images, This site has literally every type of customizable product that you could want!
 This uploader is by far the most complex.
-You either upload your design to every product you want one by one or use the batch create feature. ( This feature is a nightmare, I would recommend staying away from it.)
+You either upload your design to every product you want one by one or use the batch create feature.
+(This feature is a nightmare, I would recommend staying away from it.)
 I like uploading my designs to each product, one by one.
-Its very time consuming but in the end it’s worth it!
+Its very time-consuming but in the end it’s worth it!
 You will have a product that customers will actually want to buy.
 You can upload customer images, add a bio, add your logo and even comment on other products.

 Here is my Zazzle storefront: